Over 1000 members have already joined Bioremediation community

 -

-Joshwolf shared a video My Algae Biodiesel Presentation 2 months ago
+Joshwolf shared a video My Algae Biodiesel Presentation 6 years ago

 I am proposing a new solution to the algae biofuel industry.
 Using electrical stimulation, I have created biodiesel from algae for $0.96/gallon.
 Come view this presentation of my project